ourworldventures/ourworld_books_OLD/content/ourinternet/ourledger/ourledger.md

 ## Functions

-- Multiple Local Digital Currencies for OurTown on a blockchain called the Community Digital Backbone (OurLedger).
+- Multiple Local Digital Currencies for OurTown on a blockchain called the OurLedger Blockchain (OurLedger).
     - One of them is a digital TSH, but only useable for now in OurTown
 - Integrated Revenue Collection for ZNZ (TAX)
 - Each commercial transaction in OurTown is registered on the OurLedger